 Heroin can be detected in the urine for up to 24 hours and in blood for as long as 48 to 72 hours after use.

-If you are worried that you or someone you know will take too much heroin, talk to your doctor or pharmacist about a naloxone rescue kit.
+If you are worried that you or someone you know will take too much heroin, talk to your doctor or pharmacist about a take-home naloxone kit.
 This can be helpful and lifesaving if you took or take too much heroin.
-You can get a naloxone rescue kit without a prescription at most drugstores or through a community Take Home Naloxone program.
+You can get naloxone without a prescription at most drugstores or through a community Take Home Naloxone program.

 Signs of use